Educational Toys - Learning Games

 cysteine and methionine.
 Phosphorus is an essential element in the

-formation of phospholipids, a class of lipids that
+formation of phospholipids, a class of lipids that are a major

 component of all cell membranes, as they can form lipid bilayers, which